 - Price: Unless your product is in better condition than the others listed, likely, you want to offer the lowest price available.
 Usually, Amazon gives you a price suggestion that would make your price the lowest.

-- Quantity: How many copies of the product do you have for sale?
-If you have only one, you can leave this blank.
-Otherwise, enter the total.
+- Quantity: How many units of the product do you have for sale?

 - Fulfillment method: How will you send the product to the customer once it sells?
 There are two ways to do this which we describe below.